Models of random subtrees of a graph: Survey of models of random subtrees of a graph

 \subsubsection{First passage percolation}

 Again consider the same model of weighted graph $(G,\bC)$ and a distinguished vertex $r$.
-Now, with each node $w\neq r$ associate the (a.s. well defined) path $\bL_w$ from $r$ to $w$ with minimal weight $\bC(w)$ (sum of the weight of edges belonging to the path).
-The union of the paths $\bT(\nu):=\cup_{w\neq r} \bL_w$ forms a.s. a tree (it is connected and acyclic with probability 1, since a cycle implies that two different paths have the same weight).
+Now, with each node $w\neq r$ associate the (a.s. well defined) path $\bL_w$ from $r$ to $w$ with minimal weight $\bC(w)$ (sum of the weights of the edges belonging to the path).
+The union of the paths $\bT(\mu):=\cup_{w\neq r} \bL_w$ forms a.s. a tree (it is connected and acyclic with probability 1, since a cycle implies that two different paths have the same weight).

-\NewModel{The first passage percolation tree}{FPP}{Denote by $\bT_n(\nu)$ the tree formed by the union of the paths from $r$ to the $n$ nodes (including $r$) with smallest weights. }
+\NewModel{The first passage percolation tree}{FPP}{Denote by $\bT_n(\mu)$ the tree formed by the union of the paths from $r$ to the $n$ nodes (including $r$) with the smallest weights. }

-On some simple graphs and distributions $\nu$ having a mean, it is easy to prove that ${\bf T}_n(\nu)$ is not uniform.
-In $\Z^2$, there exists a limit shape theorem (Cox-Durrett shape theorem, see Auffinger \& al. \cite[Section 2]{ADH} for this theorem, and an overview of last passage percolation problems).
+It it quite simple to find graphs and distributions $\mu$ for which $\bT_n(\mu)$ is not uniform in $\TTr{r}{G}{n}$.
+In $\Z^2$, there exists a limit shape theorem (Cox-Durrett shape theorem, see Auffinger et al. \cite[Section 2]{ADH} for this theorem, and an overview of last passage percolation problems).